shakil232/Modern-Dental-Clinic-Client/README.md

 ## About & Features

-- **Dental-Clinic** is a MERN STACK web app with dashboard where people can pick the date and time and fix an appointment.
-The website front-end is built with React, Firebase, React-Router and React-Bootstrap And has been used Authentication of Firebase . back-end is built with node, express, and mongodb database.
+- **Dental-Clinic** is a **MERN STACK** web app with a dashboard where people can pick the date and time and fix an appointment.
+The website front-end is built with React, Firebase, React-Router, and React-Bootstrap And has been used Authentication of Firebase. the back-end is built with node, express, and MongoDB database..
-- If user click on the appointment button, user will be taken to the login page for Sign up or Sign in to view the appointment from .
-Then user must be Sign up and Login to view the appointment from.
+- If the user clicks on the appointment button, the user will be taken to the login page for Sign up or Sign in to view the appointment.
+Then the user must be Sign up and log in to view the appointment from.
--  In review page user can see her all booking appointment and user can cancel appointment the booking list.
+- On the review page, user can see her all booking appointments and the user can cancel the appointment on the booking list.
-- website dashboard only admin can access and after access to dashboard admin can added new services, take a action delete or updated service, service status can change and create a new admin.
+- website dashboard only admin can access and after access to a dashboard admin can add new services, take an action delete or updated service, service status can change and create a new admin.
-- The website dashboard can be checked bu anyone using the test email and password .
+- The website dashboard can be checked by anyone using the test email and password.
-- The website data is dynamically loaded from the mongoDB database.
+- The website data is dynamically loaded from the MongoDB database.
-- The website is dynamically change route with url.
+- The website dynamically changes route with the URL.

 ### Front-end Technology Used :